 Many of these houses had multiple rooms and could provide shelter for several families.

-Here are some pictures of Native American earth houses like
+Here are some pictures of lodges like

 the ones Tahltan Indians used.
 Athabaskan people do not live in old-fashioned earth houses anymore, any more than other Americans live